chigoncalves/tinto/readme.rst

 * Gobject
 * Startup Notification

-Once you have insalled the dependencies then issue these commands to build tinto:
+Once you have installed the dependencies then issue these commands to build **tinto**\ :

 .. code-block:: shell

    % cd tinto
    % cmake . -Bbuild
+   % cd build
    % make install

 Running